Healthdirect Free Australian health advice you can count on.

 Resources and support

-Some older people with depression prefer to talk with a friend; some prefer to speak with a trusted GP; while some would prefer speaking to someone they don’t know, such as a telephone counsellor.
+If you are an older person with depression or think you may have depression, you could talk with a friend or a trusted doctor.
+You may also prefer to speak to someone you don’t know, such as a telephone counsellor.
 Any one of these is a good first step to help treat depression.

 Learn more here about the development and quality assurance of healthdirect content.